aquasecurity/tfsec/docs/checks/azure/database/index.md

 - [postgres-configuration-log-connections](postgres-configuration-log-connections) Ensure server parameter 'log_connections' is set to 'ON' for PostgreSQL Database Server

-- [retention-period-set](retention-period-set) Database auditing rentention period should be longer than 90 days
+- [retention-period-set](retention-period-set) Database auditing retention period should be longer than 90 days

 - [secure-tls-policy](secure-tls-policy) Databases should have the minimum TLS set for connections